 Section 3: Keys and Scales ABRSM – Grade 5 Music Theory Exam Sample C

-Here’s the correctly written key signature of D# minor:
+Here’s the correctly written key signature of D flat Major:

-Here’s the correctly written key signature of G flat Major:
+Here’s the correctly written key signature of F# Major:

 In this section, we are asked to determine the key of a piece of melody.
 Here’s the answers:

 In this question, students are asked what are the missing notes at X, and Y.